 How Much Does Term Life Insurance Cost?

 You can easily find out how much a term life policy might cost you by getting a quote online.
 Before making a decision, realize it’s an important one!
-Definitely consider talking with a trusted insurance or financial planning professional for guidance about what will serve your loved ones’ needs best.
+Consider talking with a trusted insurance or financial planning professional for guidance about what will serve your loved ones’ needs best.

 * “Statistics.”
 National Funeral Directors Association.
 Accessed 1.12.2015. http://nfda.org/about-funeral-service-/trends-and-statistics.html.